- Register for the Challenge

 Reduce / Prevent Wasted Food

-- Creatively re-purpose surplus foods
+- Creatively re-purpose surplus foods and record any new or modified recipes.

 - Offer more flexible portions (like smaller portions, half-size options, etc.)